 Mathcamp invites visitors to camp each year to broaden students' mathematical perspective.
-Visitors are chosen for outstanding research and teaching skills.
+Visitors are selected for outstanding teaching skills and active engagement with students.
 Typically, visitors will give camp-wide colloquia to present a topic of interest and will also give continuing talks over one or two weeks at camp.

 Po-Shen Loh (Carnegie Mellon)